hujhax/austin-improv-wiki/Troupes/Instant of Hazard.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[The Hideout Theatre]]:<blockquote><p>"...in this instant of hazard, can a different meaning appear?" -Peter Brook, The Empty Space</p>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>"...in this instant of hazard, can a different meaning appear?" -Peter Brook, The Empty Space</p>

 <p>Milo Smith and Valerie Ward explore alternating moments of tension and release, calm and chaos, aggression and connection.</p>